runtimeverification/javamop/docs/Usage.md

 ### I get `Could not find or load main class` error when I use `java` or `ajc` command, what should I do ?

 This document assumes that you have "." in your CLASSPATH (which almost always the case).
-If you do not, add it to your CLASSPATH and run those command agian.
+If you do not have it, add it to your CLASSPATH and run those command agian.

 ### I get errors when I run `java` or `ajc` with `-cp` (or `-classpath`) option, what should I do ?